PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:21:05
+Last updated: 2024-04-02 19:21:42
-Random Quote: A goal without a plan is just a wish. - Larry Elder
+Random Quote: I never worry about action, but only inaction. - Winston Churchill